appium/appium/docs/running-on-osx.md

 <a name="ios"></a>System setup (iOS)
 --------

+* Appium requires Mac OS X 10.7, but 10.8 is recommended.
 * Make sure you have XCode and the iOS SDK(s) installed.
 * You might also want to install additional versions of the iOS SDKs if you want to test on older or multiple versions.